Grammar Index By Induced Suffix Sorting: Pattern Matching Algorithm

-For that, we use \cref{eqCores}, which allows us to use LCE queries in the sense that we can try to extend an occurrence of $C$ with an already extended occurrence (that maybe does not match $P$ completely).
-For the explanation, we only focus on extending all occurrences of~$C$ to the right to~$C C_s$ (the left side side is done symmetrically), cf.~\cref{figComputeLCE}.
-We maintain an array~$D$ of length~$\tau_P$ storing pairs~$(\Takai{X}{h}, \ell_h)$ for each height~$h \in [1..\tau_P-1]$ such that $\pi(\Takai{X}{h})$ has the currently longest extension of length~$\ell_h$ with the core $\Takai{S}{h-1}$ of $P$ in common (cf.~\cref{eqCores}).
+For that, we use \cref{eqCores}, which allows us to use LCE queries in the sense that we can try to extend an occurrence of $C$ with an already extended occurrence (that may not match $P$ completely) from a different leaf~$\lambda$ and hence a possibly different path (such an extension is safe since we retrieve a substring of consecutive cores).
+For the explanation, we only focus on extending all occurrences of~$C$ to the right to~$C C_s$ (the left side is done symmetrically)\JO{, cf.~\cref{figComputeLCE}}.
+We maintain an array~$D$ of length~$\tau_P-1$ storing pairs~$(\Takai{X}{h}, \ell_h)$ with $\Takai{X}{h} \in \Takai{\Gamma}{h}$ and $\ell_h \ge 0$ for each height~$h \in [1..\tau_P-1]$ such that $\pi(\Takai{X}{h})$ has the currently longest extension of length~$\ell_h$ with the core $\Takai{S}{h-1}$ of $P$ in common (cf.~\cref{eqCores}).
 By maintaining~$D$, we can first query \fnLCE{} with the specific non-terminal in $D$, and then resort to plain symbol comparison.
-We descend to the child where the mismatch happens and recurse until reaching the character level of the grammar tree.
+We descend to the child where the mismatch happens and recurse until reaching the character level of \TreeT{}.
 This all works since by the core property the mismatch of a child means that there is a mismatch in the expansion of this child.
-Since a plain symbol comparison with matching symbols lets us exchange the currently used non-terminal in $D$ with a longer one, we can bound (a) the total number of naive symbol matches to \Oh{m} and (b) the total number of naive symbol mismatches and LCE queries to $\Oh{\OccC \tau_T}$.
+Since a plain symbol comparison with matching symbols lets us exchange the currently used non-terminal in $D$ with a longer matched prefix or a different non-terminal with larger expansion, we can bound (a) the total number of naive symbol matches to \Oh{m} and (b) the total number of naive symbol mismatches and LCE queries to $\Oh{\OccC \tau_T}$.
+This concludes the right extension of $C$.
+By symmetry, we also perform LCE queries in reversed direction to match the cores $\Takai{A}{h}$ on the left side of $C$ in \cref{eqCores} for all $h \in [1..\tau_P-2]$ to extend $C$ to the left.